claudioperez/OpenSeesRT/SRC/README.md

         petsc - for the petsc solver
-        sparseGEN - for superLU and thraeded superLU. symSparse - for Kincho Law's symmetric sparse solver

-        slowMatrix - to be removed.
-        eleByEle - to be filled in at some stage.
+        sparseGEN - for superLU and thraeded superLU. symSparse - for Kincho Law's symmetric sparse solver eleByEle  - to be filled in at some stage.
 </dd>

 <dt><a href="./tagged"><code>tagged</code></a></dt>